Maxwell5600/Persona-Library/README.md

 there automatically.
 Click a persona to open the detail view; click the background outside the modal, or the X, to close it.

+Variants are configured per-persona alongside Sections in the Edit tab.
+The "Reliable character bindings" setting lives separately, under **Extensions → Persona Library**, since it's an install-wide behavior choice rather than something per-persona.

 ## How the description is built

+Two layers, composed in order:

-Each section you add (freeform or a structured category) is really just a labeled block of text.
-On save, your core description and every *enabled* section get joined together and written into SillyTavern's real persona description field — the same one the native panel uses.
+1. **Sections** (permanent) — your core description plus every *enabled* section get joined together and written into SillyTavern's real persona description field on save — the same one the native panel uses.
 Nothing about the underlying data format changes; sections are purely an editing convenience on top of it.
+2. **Variants** (temporary) — at the moment generation starts, whichever variants currently match their binding get appended to that same field, and the original is restored the instant generation ends.

-The **Preview** tab shows you that exact composed result before you even save, so there's no guessing what the AI will actually receive.
+The **Preview** tab shows you the Sections-only composed result before you even save — the base text every generation starts from, before any variants that happen to be active get layered on top of it at that moment.

 ## Notes / limitations

-- The section breakdown itself (which parts are "Outfit" vs "Lore", etc.) is stored in this extension's own settings, keyed by persona.
-The *composed* result is written into SillyTavern's native description field, so your personas work normally even without this extension installed — but the section structure specifically won't travel with a plain SillyTavern backup/restore unless your extension settings are included too.
+- The Sections breakdown itself (which parts are "Outfit" vs "Lore", etc.), and all Variants data, is stored in this extension's own settings, keyed by persona (Variants) or by persona and character/chat (bindings).
+The *composed* Sections result is written into SillyTavern's native description field, so your personas work normally even without this extension installed — but the Sections/Variants structure specifically won't travel with a plain SillyTavern backup/restore unless your extension settings are included too.
+- Chat-bound variants store their binding id inside that chat's own `chat_metadata`, so they travel with the chat itself.
 - Built and tested against a recent SillyTavern release build.
 If something breaks after a SillyTavern update, please open an issue with what changed.

 ## Credits

 Visual direction inspired by [CharacterLibrary](https://github.com/Sillyanonymous/SillyTavern-CharacterLibrary).
+The Variants concept (dynamic, conditionally-active description blocks) draws on the same idea as [SillyTavern-Persona-Management-Extended](https://github.com/dmitryplyaskin/SillyTavern-Persona-Management-Extended)'s
-Built independently, for personas rather than characters.
+"Additional Descriptions," implemented independently here.
+Built independently overall, for personas rather than characters.

+## A note on how this was built

+This extension was built through an extended conversation with Claude (Anthropic), directing every design decision, feature, and bug fix — but not hand-writing the code line by line.
+Sharing that plainly rather than leaving it unstated.

 ## License

 [Unlicense](LICENSE) — public domain dedication.
 Use it however you'd like.

-## A note on how this was built

-This extension was built through an extended conversation with Claude (Anthropic), directing every design decision, feature, and bug fix — but not hand-writing the code line by line.
-Sharing that plainly rather than leaving it unstated.